Clustering, order conditions, and languages of interval exchanges: Non-clustering words and order condition

+\begin{example} If $W=\{3122, 1212\}$, $F(W)$ satisfies the symmetric order condition for $(1<_D 2<_D 3,3<_A 2<_A 1)$, but $F(W)\cup F(\bar W)$ does not satisfy it. $W$ is not included in the natural coding of any symmetric interval exchange transformation, but, using the proof of Proposition \ref{pfl}, we can still put $W$ in the natural coding $L$ of a generalised, indeed affine, interval exchange transformation; this language is the one of Example \ref{e2}, generated by the bi-infinite words $(1312)^{\omega-}(212)^{\omega+}$ and $(3121)^{\omega-}(221)^{\omega+}$.
+Note that $L$ has no bispecial word of length $>2$, is not recurrent, and not closed under reversal. \end{example}

+But when $W$ is made with a single word, we can prove more: the following theorem implies that, in the symmetric case, $w$ is produced by a generalised interval exchange transformation if and only if $w$ is produced by a standard interval exchange transformation.

-\begin{theorem} A word $w$ is included in a natural coding of a standard symmetric interval exchange transformation with orders $(<_A, <_D)$ if and only if $F({w})$ satisfies the order condition for the same orders.\end{theorem} {\bf Proof}\\ We have only to prove the ``if" direction.
+\begin{theorem} A word $w$ is produced by a standard symmetric interval exchange transformation with orders $(<_D,<_A)$ and no connection if and only if $F({w})$ satisfies the order condition for the same pair of orders.\end{theorem} \begin{proof} We have only to prove the ``if" direction.
 Suppose $F({w})$ satisfies the symmetric order condition.
-We build a language $L$ which contains $w$ and is a natural coding of a generalized symmetric interval exchange transformation with orders $(<_A, <_D)$, by mixing the proofs of Proposition \ref{pfl} and Proposition \ref{pfls}: namely, when we resolve the bispecials, we respect, whenever it is possible without contradicting the order condition, the condition that if $xwy$ is the bilateral extension of a bispecial word $w$, $y\bar wx$ is an extension of $\bar w$.
-If $L$ is the natural coding of a standard symmetric interval exchange transformation, we have proved our proposition.
+If Proposition \ref{pfls} can be applied, we have finished.
+Otherwise, $F(w)\cup F(\bar w)$ does not satisfy the symmetric order condition for $(<_D,<_A)$.
+Thus there exist a bispecial $v$ in $F(w)\cup F(\bar w)$ and letters $a$, $a'$, $b$, $b'$, such that $a<_A a'$, $b>_D b'$ or equivalently $b<_A b'$, $avb$ and $a' vb'$ are in $F(w)\cup F(\bar w)$.
+Thus necessarily $a'vb'$ is in $F(w)$ and $avb$ is in $F(\bar w)$ (or the opposite), thus $a'vb'$ and $b\bar v a$ are in $F(w)$ (or else $avb$ and $b'\bar v a'$ but then we can exchange $v$ and $\bar v$).
+By Proposition \ref{pfl}, we can build a language $L$ satisfying the symmetric order condition and containing $F(w)$.
+Then $v$ is bispecial in $L.$

-Suppose now it is not the case.
-This means that a bispecial $v$ could not be resolved without violating the symmetry between the resolutions of $v$ and $\bar v\neq v$, and this must be because of the presence of factors of $w$ which would make the desired resolution incompatible with the order condition.
-Thus $v$ and $\bar v$ are bispecial in $L$, and there exist letters $a$, $a'$, $b$, $b'$, such that $a<_A a'$, $b<_D b'$, $avb$ and $b'\bar v a'$ are in $F({w})$ (or else $a'vb'$ and $b\bar v a$, but then we can exchange $v$ and $\bar v$).
-By Theorem \ref{rich} $L$ is a rich language, and by Propositions 2.3 and 2.4 of \cite{bdgz}, every full return word of $v$ contains one occurrence of $\bar v$, and, if a word $z$ begins with $v$, ends with $\bar v$, and has no other occurrence of $v$ or $\bar v$, then $z$ is a palindrome; and these two assertions are still true if we exchange $v$ and $\bar v$.
+Suppose first $v\neq \bar v$.
+By Theorem \ref{rich} $L$ is a rich language, and by Propositions 2.3 and 2.4 of \cite{bdgz}, every complete return word of $v$ contains one occurrence of $\bar v$, and, if a word $z$ begins with $v$, ends with $\bar v$, and has no other occurrence of $v$ or $\bar v$, then $z$ is a palindrome; and these two assertions are still true if we exchange $v$ and $\bar v$.